 What are cockroaches?

-Of the 4,000 species of roaches living worldwide in our area, the German cockroach, Oriental cockroach, American cockroach, and brown-banded cockroach are most problematic for home and business owners.
+Of the 4,000 species of cockroaches living worldwide in our area, the German cockroach, Oriental cockroach, American cockroach, and brown-banded cockroach are most problematic for home and business owners in Las Vegas.

 Cockroaches are a type of ancient insect species that has been around bothering people for eons.
 While most people only have negative thoughts about cockroaches, it is important to remember that there are benefits to cockroaches.
 When these large insects are not living in our homes or businesses, these scavengers help to reduce the amount of decaying plant and animal matter that is outside.